 Clinical instructors have the opportunity to train with Drs.
-Holsinger, Rosenthal, Kaplan, Sunwoo, Orloff, Sirjani, and Divi, each of whom has unique clinical interests and experience.
+Baik, Divi, Holsinger, Kaplan, Noel, Orloff, Rosenthal, Sirjani, and Sunwoo, each of whom has unique clinical interests and experience.

 Application: via American Head and Neck Society

-Emphasis: Advanced training in the care and treatment of voice and swallowing disorders; airway reconstruction; conservation surgery for laryngeal cancer; microlaryngeal surgery for benign disorders; rehabilitation of the paralyzed vocal fold, including reinnervation and laryngeal framework surgery; medical and surgical treatment of spasmodic dysphonia.
+Emphasis: Advanced training in the care and treatment of voice and swallowing disorders; airway reconstruction; conservation surgery for laryngeal cancer; diagnosis and management of dysphagia; Transnasal Esophagoscopy (TNE); Fiberoptic Endoscopic Evaluation of Swallowing (FEES); microlaryngeal surgery for benign disorders; rehabilitation of the paralyzed vocal fold, including reinnervation and laryngeal framework surgery; medical and surgical treatment of spasmodic dysphonia.

 The instructor will play an active role in ongoing research, including the role of high speed MRI in evaluating swallowing disorders, high speed imaging of the vocal folds in normal and pathological states, the application of Transoral Robotic Surgery (TORS) to surgery of the upper aerodigestive tract, and the biochemical signature of malignant and premalignant lesions of the upper aerodigestive tract using Raman spectroscopy.
 Educational opportunities include a monthly laryngology conference with the resident staff and opportunities to present research at local, regional, and national meetings.
 The fellow serves as a member of the faculty in the role of clinical instructor, with commensurate admission and operating privileges.